What kind of upbringing did you have?

 What is your race?
 How did your race affect your self-esteem?

 I’m a mutt!
-I was classified as colored, but under Apartheid we believed that if you did not have the vote, you were a black South African.
+I was classified as ‘colored,’ but under Apartheid we believed that if you did not have the vote, you were a black South African.
 I was raised to pity racists, to feel sorry for their blindness, and not to let their anger affect me.
-Even still, it hurt getting thrown out of restaurants or off a beach, but Mom taught us never to lose our dignity.
+Still, it hurt getting thrown out of restaurants or off a beach, but Mom taught us never to lose our dignity.
 I learned to hold my head high, gain knowledge through opportunity, and to keep working to influence my own destiny.

 What was it like for you to become a part of the yachting world as a disabled, black South African from a poor family?
 Were you welcomed or shunned?

 I learned from those who gave me opportunities to sail that the sea did not distinguish between rich and poor or black and white.
 It made us equally as wet and would take any life just as quickly.
 On a boat in times of trouble, shipmates needed each other to survive, to finish races, and get to port.
-I¹ve never experienced prejudice on the high seas.
+I’ve never experienced prejudice on the high seas.
 Under those conditions, a person is defined by ability, knowledge, courage, grace, and the traits that lead to survival and success.
 Color and status are far less important.
-Hardship made us all one.
+Hardship makes us all one.

 What other black sailors made inroads before you?